thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.9 (Graphics Are Cool Update)
+* Updated a bunch of styling on the sheet!
+Now using a [cool background from Hubble](https://hubblesite.org/contents/media/images/2020/58/4778-Image) that's in the [public domain](https://hubblesite.org/copyright)!
+In the future I'll add a "Credits" section inside Foundry for this and any future images I use as well.
+* Settings page now has more settings, such as being able to disable individual skills!
+* Psionic skills won't show up if the character doesn't have the psionic tab enabled.

 #### 0.1.7 (More Stuff Update)
 * Fixed how saving throws work to fit core SWN usage and added the option to use SWN 1e saving throw rules.
 * Refined how the saving throw function compares two attributes.